PickNikRobotics/generate_parameter_library/README.md

 ```

 ### Nested structures
-After the top level key, every subsequent non-leaf key will generate a nested c++ struct.
+After the top-level key, every subsequent non-leaf key will generate a nested C++ struct.
 The struct instance will have
 the same name as the key.

 ```yaml